sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 <pre><code class="language-command-line">1 day(s) within benchmark.</code></pre>

-The first day showed cost results that within our benchmark.
-After examining the first day, there were only four data observations for the day.
-This reinforces the notion that a rolling horizon approach as the challenge also mentioned, might be a better method at identifying cycles within our benchmark
+The first day yielded costs within our benchmark, but analyzing just four data points suggests a rolling horizon approach—as recommended by the challenge—might be more effective.

 <h4>2.
 The Rolling Horizon Approach</h4>

-Building upon the calculate_daily_cycles function, the rolling horizon approach introduces a more dynamic and responsive strategy.
-In the rolling horizon approach, instead of looking at the entire day's data all at once, we analyze a smaller portion of data (a "window" of a few hours) and make decisions based on this smaller dataset.
-As we move through the day, this "window" rolls forward, giving us a new set of data to analyze.

-The horizon length determines the size of the "window" of data that we are looking at during each step of the rolling horizon approach.
-The step size determines how much we move the horizon forward at each step.
-For example, with a step size of 4 intervals (representing 1 hour), after analyzing the first 3-hour window of data or horizon length (from time 0 to time 3 hours), we would move the window forward by 1 hour to analyze the next 3-hour window of data (from time 1 hour to time 4 hours).
-This means there would be a 2-hour overlap between consecutive windows.
+Instead of processing an entire day at once, a rolling horizon analyzes a smaller time window and continuously shifts forward by a defined step size, allowing the algorithm to dynamically adapt to recent market prices.

 <i><b>1.
 Constructing the rolling horizon</b></i>
 <pre><code class="language-python">